Cold Email for Veterinarians: 5 Ways to Reach Pet Practice Owners

 According to Gartner research, buyers who see vendors addressing their specific pain points are 3x more likely to engage (Gartner, 2024).
 For veterinary practices, relevant pain points include staff burnout and turnover, rising drug costs, client payment challenges, competition from corporate veterinary chains, and maintaining quality of care while growing revenue.

 Your cold email should open with a pain point observation, not a solution pitch.
 Instead of “We help veterinary practices increase revenue,” try “Most solo veterinary practices we talk to struggle to retain experienced staff past the 2-year mark.”
 This approach triggers recognition.
-The practice owner thinks, “Yes, that is exactly our problem.”
+The practice owner thinks, “Yes, that’s exactly our problem.”
 Only then do you mention your solution.

 Keep the email short.
 One pain point.
 One example.
 One ask for a brief call.